Dune-CurvedGrid -- A Dune module for surface parametrization: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We have implemented parametrized and curved geometries for the \Dune\ framework by wrapping grid-functions or differentiable functions into the \texttt{Geometry} interface defined by the \textsc{Dune-Grid} module.
-Additionally, we have implemented a wrapper for flat grids providing a curved geometry on traversal.
+Additionally, we have implemented a wrapper for flat grids providing a curved geometry on traversal, while preserving the grid topology and element connectivity.

 It is shown in several examples how these wrappers provide high flexibility while preserving simple usage patterns.
 In a numerical study we have verified the implementation by showing classical geometry error bounds to be achieved.